0x416c616e/0x416c616e.github.io/_posts/2019-01-31-day-31-code-review-pull-requests-and-encryption.md

 The Erlang programmer I mentioned earlier blogged about a certain feature of his favorite language: self-healing.
 It's the ability for a program to install updates without even restarting the program or the computer.
 Is this the future?
 I'm not so sure, because it basically sounds like data execution to me, which is not good for security.

 As I was writing this, WordFence sent me an email notification saying there is a new update available for one of the Wordpress plugins on one of my WP sites (this site doesn't use WP though, just some of my other ones).
 If you don't update Wordpress and its plugins, people might hack your site and use it to distribute ransomware, or other kinds of malware too.
 Maybe even cryptocurrency miners.

+## Desktop publishing

+I'm starting to look into desktop publishing because I'm going to turn a lot of my software development essays into a free e-book once I'm done with #100daysofcode.